citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/get-started/installation.md

     - If the environment is clustered the org.quartz.jobStore.isClustered property must be **true**;

-    -  Alterar a propriedade *org.quartz.dataSource.citsmart.jndiURL* para a mesma URL do **jndi-name** presente no arquivo de configuração do JBoss.
+    - Change the *org.quartz.dataSource.citsmart.jndiURL* property to the same jndi-name URL present in the JBoss configuration file.

 2. Change the org.quartz.dataSource.citsmart.jndiURL property to the same jndi-name URL present in the JBoss configuration file.